rasul-ai/Koala_detection/README.md

 # Koala_detection
-A Brief Description of Data Analysis, Model Creation and Performance
+A Brief Description of Data Analysis, Model Creation and Performance is given below,

 ## Data collection and preprocessing